Alexey Dobrovolsky

-Alexey Alexandrovich Dobrovolsky (Алексей Александрович Добровольский; 13 October 1938 – 19 May 2013), also known as Dobroslav (Доброслав), was a Soviet-Russian ideologue of Slavic neopaganism, a founder of Russian Rodnoverie, national anarchist, and neo-Nazi.
+Alexey Alexandrovich Dobrovolsky (Алексей Александрович Добровольский; 13 October 1938 – 19 May 2013), also known as Dobroslav (Доброслав), was a Soviet-Russian Slavic neopagan, a founder of Russian Rodnoverie, national anarchist, and neo-Nazi.

-Dobrovolsky termed his ideology "Russian National Socialism".
-He was the spiritual leader of the radical wing of Russian neopaganism and is characterized as an ideologue of Slavic national socialism.
-In the 1950s–1960s, he was a member of the dissident movement of the USSR and the National Alliance of Russian Solidarists (NTS).
+Dobrovolsky began his political activity in the 1950s–1960s as a member of the Soviet dissident movement and the National Alliance of Russian Solidarists.
+Later, having left both, he termed his ideology "Russian National Socialism".
+In the 1980s, he became the spiritual leader of the radical wing of Russian neopaganism and is characterized as an ideologue of Slavic neo-Nazism.

 Life

 Dobrovolsky's father was a descendant of Zaporozhian Cossacks and studied at the Bauman Moscow State Technical University, and his mother was a native Muscovite and an engineer-economist.

-Dobrovolsky grew up admiring Stalin and everything that was associated with him.
+Dobrovolsky grew up admiring Stalin and everything associated with him.
 From an early age, he participated in various dissident movements.
 After finishing secondary education, he attended the Moscow Institute of Culture but did not finish studies.
 He worked as a loader in the printing house of the Moskovskaya Pravda newspaper.

 In 1956, Dobrovolsky left the Komsomol in protest against de-Stalinization.
-He says, “From the exposure of Stalin, I drew the wrong conclusions and gradually became an enemy of Soviet power."
-In December, influenced by the Hungarian Revolution, he formed the Russian National Socialist Party (RNSP) with young workers of Moscow's defense plants, aiming to overthrow the communists and "revive the Russian nation".
-The group's members were mainly engaged in distributing leaflets with anti-Soviet and anti-communist appeals.
+He later said, "I drew the wrong conclusions from the exposure of Stalin and gradually became an enemy of Soviet power."
+In December, inspired by the Hungarian Revolution, he formed the Russian National Socialist Party (RNSP) with some young workers at Moscow's defense plants, aiming to overthrow the communists and "revive the Russian nation".
+The group's members distributed leaflets with anti-Soviet and anti-communist slogans.

 On 23 May 1958, Dobrovolsky was arrested along with his RNSP associates and subsequently sentenced to three years in prison.
-In prison, he became friends with former collaborators, Nazis, associates of Pyotr Krasnov, Andrei Shkuro, and Andrey Vlasov, and members of the National Alliance of Russian Solidarists (NTS).
-Influenced by them, he became a monarchist while in a labor camp between 1958 and 1961.
-While serving his sentence in the Dubravny camps (Mordovia), he met S. R. Arsenyev-Hoffman, who was a member of a secret Russian-German society before the war.
+While in prison, he became friends with former collaborators, Nazis, associates of Pyotr Krasnov, Andrei Shkuro, and Andrey Vlasov, and members of the National Alliance of Russian Solidarists (NTS).
+Influenced by them, he became a monarchist while in serving his sentence.
+While serving in the Dubravny camps (Mordovia), he met S. R. Arsenyev-Hoffman, who had been a member of a secret Russian-German society before World War II.

 Dobrovolsky was released in 1961.
 That same year, he was baptized by the dissident priest Gleb Yakunin.
 In 1964, he joined the Union of the Working People, an organization created by Boris Yevdokimov, a member of the NTS.
-In March, all four members were arrested because of a provocateur.
+In March, all four of its members were arrested.
 Dobrovolsky and Yevdokimov were declared mentally ill, and Dobrovolsky underwent psychiatric treatment for a year.
-In the special psychiatric hospital, he met dissidents Vladimir Bukovsky and General Petro Grigorenko.
+In the psychiatric hospital, he met dissidents Vladimir Bukovsky and General Petro Grigorenko.

-On 25 August 1965, Dobrovolsky was released from the hospital, and in autumn, the NTS established contact with him, passing through him a duplicating machine to the dissident poet and NTS member Yuri Galanskov.
+On 25 August 1965, Dobrovolsky was released from the hospital, and by autumn, the NTS had established contact with him; through him, it provided a duplicating machine to the dissident poet and NTS member Yuri Galanskov.
 In 1966, Dobrovolsky joined the NTS.
-Through him, Alexander Ginzburg's White Book (a collection of documents about the trial of Andrei Sinyavsky and Yuli Daniel) and the collection Phoenix-66 were passed on to the West.
+Through him, Alexander Ginzburg's White Book (a collection of documents about the trial of Andrei Sinyavsky and Yuli Daniel) and the collection Phoenix-66 were transmitted to the West.